 Interested in joining our lab?

-• Undergraduates — we recruit students each semester.
-We are recruiting students for Fall 2024 and we may have spots during this spring/summer as well.
-If you are interested in interviewing, please get in touch with our lab manager, Madhulika.
+- Undergraduates — we recruit students each semester.
+The lab is currently full for Summer and Fall 2025.
+If you are interested in interviewing for Winter 2026, please get in touch with our lab manager, Nicole, in late October.